madhavkhoslaa/madhavkhoslaa.github.io/content/draft/CeationalDesignPatterns.md

 > Singleton is a creational design pattern, which ensures that only one object of its kind exists and provides a single point of access to it for any other code.

-## Real life example
+## Real-life example

 Imagine a situation you and your friends order a really large sundae and eat it together.
-Throughout the lifecycle of that icecream(until it melts or you eat it) it remains a singular and you and your friends consume it.
+Throughout the lifecycle of that ice cream (until it melts or you eat it), it remains singular and you and your friends consume it.
 This single large sundae is a singleton.
 ![image](https://i.imgur.com/Pm4Nqsy.png)

 **_The Problem_**: In some scenarios you only want one instance of a class to be present, for example, you have a class that opens a session to the DB and you pass in query strings to it to receive objects.
 If this object were to be instantiated multiple times in a lifecycle of a program then there will be many connections open in the DB.